FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+My custom shell file is saved on the Pi but I had trouble pushing it to github due to access restrictions.
+I will have this sorted out after talking to prof/TA.

 ### Serving Pages

 In Lab 1, we served a webpage with flask.
 In this lab, you may find it useful to serve a webpage for the controller on a remote device.
 Here is a simple example of a webserver.